LDevs-Team/DiSH/README.md

 if you want to just start it, do `python main.py`.
 Note that for the bot to start, you will need a .env file (refer to Usage for how to create one)

 ## Contributing
 This program follow the conventional commit standard and, when you open a PR, you should follow the conventional commit standard to avoid you PR not being merged.
+All PR's should be squashed and merged to keep the commit history clean